Kareem-Taha-05/Izhikevich-Dynamic-Neuron-Model/DL-PINN_model/overview/readme.md

 # Physics-Informed Neural Network (PINN) for Non-Linear Izhikevich Neuron Dynamics

-This specific subdirectory focuses on bypassing traditional numerical solvers by encoding the underlying biophysical laws of neuronal spiking directly into the loss function of a neural network.
+This work is part of a biomedical engineering initiative exploring machine learning approaches to simulate dynamic neuronal behavior.
+Operating within a deep learning paradigm, this specific subdirectory focuses on bypassing traditional numerical solvers by encoding the underlying biophysical laws of neuronal spiking directly into the loss function of a neural network.

 Standard neural networks struggle with the stiff, discontinuous nature of neuronal action potentials.
-This implementation addresses that limitation using multi-scale feature embedding, adaptive collocation scheduling, and custom loss regularizers designed for discontinuous system transitions.
+This implementation documents the progression from standard continuous-function approximations to an advanced, feedback-guided PINN utilizing multi-scale feature embedding and adaptive collocation scheduling.

 ---